Keerthana-Mathaiyan/FUTURE_DS_02/README.md

 ---
 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under in the mentioned Kaggle set.

 ---